aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sparklinegroup/_index.md

 ```

-the line weight in each line sparkline in the sparkline group, in the unit of points.
+Gets the line weight in each line sparkline in the sparkline group, in the unit of points.

 **Returns:**
 double